What To Expect After A Watchman Procedure | Clear Recovery Guide

 Mental And Emotional Considerations During Recovery

 Recovery after a Watchman procedure isn’t just physical; emotional responses vary widely among patients.
-Some feel relief knowing their stroke risk has been reduced without lifelong anticoagulation therapy; others may experience anxiety about their health status during follow-up periods.
+Some feel relief knowing their stroke risk may be reduced without relying on lifelong anticoagulation therapy; others may experience anxiety about their health status during follow-up periods.

 It’s normal to feel uncertainty about new medications and lifestyle changes required post-procedure.
 Support from family members and healthcare providers helps ease this transition.